14 October 2021

 During the decade-long subprime spending spree in Rocklin, the main drag through town was nicknamed Toy Row.
 The For Lease/For Rent signs vanished about four years ago.
 Those symbols of a recession are making a comeback, although the quality of the commercial tenants by the year 2019 had not risen to the top tier of the elite businesses that had built the modern Rocklin, a decade earlier.
 Boot Barn has replaced Harley Davidson.
 You be the judge.

 Toy Row ain’t Skid Row.
 That fate was a possibility throughout the Great Recession.
-During my years of writing my novels, I frequently took long, 2-mile walks there.
+During my years of writing THE DAWN and THE GHOST, I frequently took long, 2-mile walks there.
 (Whilst writing my volumes of poetry, I walked, and hiked, the hilly, unstructured, more hope-filled country roads near my home.)